Information for Health Professionals on various immunisation-related topics.

-Several sections of the Australian Immunisation Handbook 10th Edition 2013 (NHMRC) contains information on AEFI including post-vaccination procedures andá an information sheet on adverse events following vaccination (see link to Front Cover).
+Several sections of the Australian Immunisation Handbook 10th Edition 2013 (NHMRC) contains information on AEFI including post-vaccination procedures and an information sheet on adverse events following vaccination (refer to link Front Cover).

 Medicare Australia operates the Australian Childhood Immunisation Register (ACIR), which is tasked with:

-- providing an accurate measure of the immunisation coverage of children in Australia under 7 years of age
+- providing an accurate measure of the immunisation coverage of children in Australia under seven years of age

 - providing an effective management tool for monitoring immunisation coverage and service delivery.

 For more information about vaccination coverage surveillance data, refer to Immunisation Coverage Data.